Chart Color Schemes

 Infrastructure

-Clermont has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Clermont has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure significantly impacts performance.
-AreaSearch identified three projects affecting the area: Clermont Seniors Living Centre - Monash Lodge Precinct, Capricorn Highway Emerald-Alpha Package Upgrades, Isaac Regional Local Government Infrastructure Plan, and Isaac Renewable Energy Zone (QREZ).
-Relevant details are provided below.
+AreaSearch identified three projects that could impact the area: Clermont Seniors Living Centre - Monash Lodge Precinct, Capricorn Highway Emerald-Alpha Package Upgrades, Isaac Regional Local Government Infrastructure Plan, and Isaac Renewable Energy Zone (QREZ).

 Professional plan users can use the search below to filter and access additional projects.